open-power-ref-design/standalone-swift/README.rst

 The Deployment configuration file provides a mapping of servers and switches to software for the purposes of deployment.
-Each server is mapped to a set of OpenStack based software roles constituting the control plane, compute plane, and storage plane.
+Each server is mapped to a set of OpenStack based software roles constituting the control plane, Swift proxy plane, and Swift object plane.
 Each role is defined in terms of a Linux distribution (Ubuntu) to be loaded and a set of operating system based resources such as users and networks that need to be configured to satisfy that role.